LeoEatle/Bangbang/README.md

-# bangbang
+# What is Bangbang?

-> Bangbang is a universal system for publishing tasks
+Bangbang is a web-based application for providing geo-location based service for the people in neighborhood.

+It is also my graduation design project for my bachelor's degree in Jinan University.

+# How to use it?

+## Create your profile
+![image]

 ## Build Setup